 FHA loans are mortgages backed by the U.S. Federal Housing Administration.
 Lenders, such as banks and credit unions, that provide FHA loans provide funding for home purchases while requiring a lower down payment.
 Buyers may get into a new home with as little as 3.5% down.

 Using conventional loans, a lower down payment requires the borrower to get private mortgage insurance.
 This special type of insurance protects the lender just in case the borrower is not able to pay.
 The cost of PMI is added to the monthly payment until the amount of the loan reaches 20%.
-FHA loans, on the other hand, do not require PMI because they are backed by the U.S. government.
-Additional scrutiny is often required during the loan application process using an FHA loan.
+FHA loans also require what is called MIP or monthly insurance premium.
+This is very similar to PMI, however, it may not be removed at the same rate as conventional, and in many cases when the minimum down payment option is used, it cannot be removed at all once 20% equity is achieved.

 What is required for an FHA loan?